gdv/foundationsCS/docs/2019-project.md

 1. Find the country with the highest rate of irregular repayment interval.
 1. Find the country with the highest fraction of loaned amount with irregular repayment interval.
-1. For each lender, estimate the total amount of money lent.
-For each loan that has more than one lender, you must assume that all lenders contributed the same amount.

 ### Notes